laravel/bootcamp.laravel.com/resources/docs/livewire/installation.md

 ## Installing Livewire

-Now that we have a fresh Laravel application, we can install Livewire, and it's Volt API.
+Now that we have a fresh Laravel application set up, we can install both Livewire and Livewire Volt.
+The latter allows a component's PHP logic and Blade templates to coexist in the same file.

 Open a new terminal in your `chirper` project directory and install Livewire with the given command:

 ```shell
 composer require livewire/livewire livewire/volt